deathwaiting/jasper-reports-api/README.md

 - Good support for multiple output formats, from PDF, to even XLSX files.
 - A large set of features, configurations that covers a lot of use cases.
 - Can work with numerous data sources, from SQL database to JSON and XML files.
-- Has a mature feature rich report designer.
+- Has a mature, feature-rich report designer.
-- Opensource library, while being backed by a large company like Tibco, so, its development is still active and kicking.
+- While it is an opensource library, it is being backed by a large company like Tibco, so, its development is still active and kicking.

+Unfortunately, in the era of microservices, Jasper Reports is not there yet:
+- Being a java library means it is accessible mainly by applications written in java.
+- It is a heavy weight library, adding a lot of dependencies and like 50 MB  - AFAIR - to the application jar file.
-Unfortunately, in the era of microservices, Jasper Reports is not there yet.
-Being a java library means it is accessible mainly by java applications only, and even for java applications, adding a heavyweight library like that to generate a report or two in a single service is usually an overkill.
+- Add a heavy library like that to generate a report or two in a single service is usually an overkill, and things get worse when you have multiple services generating reports.

 In a system using microservices architecture, or when working with another technology than java, it is usually easier to have a central report engine that all services use, which is expected to be:
 - Light weight service, easily scalable.
 - Flexible, so it can generate arbitrary reports.
 - Secure.
 As reports can have access to sensitive data.

 Unfortunately, I couldn't find an opensource solution that meet such criteria.
 Tibco Jasper server is a legacy application and mainly targets enterprises.
-It is a standalone heavyweight solution that provides report design, management and generation features, mainly for non-technical users.
-This is not the use case for microservice systems requiring a report service.
+It is a standalone heavyweight solution that provides report design, access management and other features, mainly for non-technical users.
+This is not the use case for microservice systems requiring a light report service.

 This project is an attempt to provide an opensource report server that fits in a microservices system, providing a REST API for just running and generating reports.
 The project is still in early stages, and currently has the following limitations:
-- Reports JRXML files are saved in a local storage accessible to the service.
+- Reports JRXML files should be saved in a local storage accessible to the service.

 The service is currently built using Spring boot 3.x, so, it can use Spring boot various features for security, like JWT, OIDC and OAuth2 support, and the service can be built as: as Fat-jar, Docker image, etc ..

-This is still in alpha stage.
-It will mostly work, but use it with caution 😶.
+This is still in early stage.
+It will mostly work, but not tested in a large system.
+Use it with caution and some good testing 😶.

 If you met any bugs please create a issue on github or gitlab.